jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Note that semicolon and newline characters are not allowed in `name` and `city` values.

 ##### `-L or --licence`
-Show an agreement window before users can connect
+Show an agreement window before users can connect.
+The text of the agreement to be shown should be supplied as the `--welcomemessage` (see below).

 ##### `-w or --welcomemessage`
 Welcome message on connect.
 Can be given as a string or filename, and can contain HTML.